Ronaldr1985/raspberry-pi-clock/README.md

 ## Disclaimer

-I didn't write two of the files included in this repository, SSD1305.c and SSD1305.h.
-They are here for your convenience.
+I didn't write two of the files included in this repository, SSD1305.c and SSD1305.h, they were written by WaveShare.
+I have included them here for your convenience.